bcmi/CaGNet-Zero-Shot-Semantic-Segmentation/README.md

   - **"Background" or Not:**

     ZS3Net uses the word embedding of "background" as the semantic representation of all categories (e.g., sky and ground) belonging to "background", which seems a little unreasonable, while SPNet ignores "background" in both training and testing.
-Although including "background" can bring large performance gain, We follow SPNet and ignore it all the time.
+Although including "background" can bring large performance gain, we follow SPNet and ignore it all the time.

   - **Additional Operation on Train Samples:**